 Renovations can be a daunting task, especially when you have a law firm to keep operational during the construction process.
 Recently, we have seen an increase in firms seeking to change their office layout to maximize the use of their current space.
-For instance, as research, filing and other work is now mostly technology-based, law firms are trending to smaller libraries.
-Many firms are renovating that unused square footage into meeting rooms, computer training areas and other functional space.
+For instance, as research, filing, and other work is now mostly technology-based, law firms are trending toward smaller libraries.
+Many firms are renovating that unused square footage into meeting rooms, computer training areas, and other functional space.
 Some larger firms have even modified their space to allow for subletting to smaller, out of town firms for trials.

 Planning is paramount to a successful law firm renovation.
 EDiS is often consulted well before a project takes shape to recommend a designer and to create a workable budget.
 A program is established to best meet the individual needs of the firm.
 All the variables, such as the optimal hours for construction and the strategies to minimize disruption and provide safety to the non-construction areas, are solidified up front.
 The stage is set for the most productive outcome before any work begins.